THE Practice

 Ritual Bowls for Parts Work → ledaleda.com/tools/ritual-bowls-for-partswork

-This week we work with a worksheet from my Shades of Gray project.
-We open with some free writing, then move into yoga tuned to the theme of dialectical thinking.
-Twice during the class we pause for the creative practice.
+This week, we work with a worksheet from my Shades of Gray project.
+We open with some free writing, then move into yoga tuned to the theme of dialectical thinking, black or white thinking, and how we might find more of a middle path.
+Twice during the class, we pause for the creative practice.
 The worksheet has opposing words — Loved/Unloved, Anxious/Calm, Brave/Afraid, Cancelled/Pedestaled, Good Person/Bad Person.
-You'll mark a dot on each spectrum where you currently live, then connect the dots into a personal constellation.
-You'll see where you're certain, where you're in the gray, and which binaries you've outgrown — where the framing was the problem.
+You'll see where you're certain, where you're in the gray, and which binaries you've outgrown.

 This is CBT and DBT, made spatial.